COVID-19 Frequently Asked Questions

 If you drop all of your units while receiving financial aid, you may be required to repay a portion of the funds.
 The repayment amount will be determined after the add/drop period has ended.
-Students should periodically view there WVC Portal for any payment notices.
-Visit the Financial Aid office to consult an Advisor on how this may affect your Financial Aid.
+If you are required to repay a portion of the financial aid funds, a payment notice will be mailed to you.
+Visit the Financial Aid Office to consult an Advisor on how this may affect your financial aid.

 Can I change my major and still get financial aid?

-Yes, you can change your major while receiving financial aid.
-However, students are required to declare a degree or certificate or transfer program with the Admissions & Records or Financial Aid office in person.
+Depends, please check with the Financial Aid Office before changing your program of study.
+Students are required to declare a degree or certificate or transfer program with the Admissions & Records.
 Students must complete their educational objective (graduation, transfer, certificate, etc.) by the time they have attempted 90 units or 150% of the declared program of study.
-Consult a counselor or the Transfer Center to decide as early as possible on a major.
+Consult a counselor or the Transfer Center to decide as early as possible on a program of study.